noam546/PromotionsManagementBE/README.md

 ### Promotion Validation
 - End date must be after start date (enforced at schema level)
-- Type must be one of: event, sale, bonus
+- Type must be one of: basic, epic, common
 - Promotion name and user group name are required and trimmed
 - Maximum length validation for text fields